Sripo/HTML_CSS/README.md

 - What to Remember: Ordered lists automatically generate numbers for you, and you can nest them too.
 The sub-steps (3.1, 3.2) are created by adding another `<ol>` inside the third `<li>`.

 ### 3. **Description List (Key-Value Pairs)**
+To create a list of terms and descriptions, similar to a dictionary or glossary.
 - Tag: `<dl><dt><dd></dd></dt></dl>`
-- Purpose: To create a list of terms and descriptions, similar to a dictionary or glossary.
 - **Example**:
     ```html
     <dl>